charlesportwoodii/yii2-psr7-bridge/README.md

 PSR7 servers enable us to keep almost all of our classes and code in memory between requests, which mostly eliminates the biggest performance bottleneck.

+Be sure to check out the [Performance Comparisons](https://github.com/charlesportwoodii/yii2-psr7-bridge/wiki/Performance-Comparisons) wiki page for more information on the actual performance impact on the yii2-app-basic app.

 #### PSR-7 and PSR-15 Compatability

 While not strictly the goal of this project, it's becomming more and more difficult to ignore PSR-7 and PSR-15 middlewares.
 As the Yii2 team has punted PSR-7 compatability to Yii 2.1 or Yii 3, existing Yii2 projects cannot take advantage of a standardized request/response pattern, or chained middlewares.